Join us for the Children’s Monarch Fest, Sun., July 9, 10 a.m. – 4 p.m. in Wilder Park.

 Avoid using pesticides.
 Insecticide and herbicide used to control insects an d weeds have unintended consequences on pollinators and wildlife, including bees, birds, butterflies, and aquatic organisms.
 For more information on going pesticide-free, visit the Midwest Pesticide Action Center website.

 Encourage public land managers to create a monarch habitat.
 Roadsides and parks of all sizes offer great opportunities to create habitat for monarchs and other pollinators.

-and the Illinois Department of Natural Resources are partnering with the Illinois Secretary of State to create a monarch licence plate decal.
+Sign up for a monarch license plate decal.
+The Illinois Environmental Council, Natural Resources Defense Council and the Illinois Department of Natural Resources are partnering with the Illinois Secretary of State to create a monarch licence plate decal.
 This decal will help fund the planting of milkweed roadside habitat in Illinois.